MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/word-layout-add-in.md

 ### Excercise: Add a versioning table in a layout

-1. In Business Central, download a Word layout for a report:
+1. In Business Central, export a Word layout for a report:

    1. Sign in to Business Central.
    1. Search for and open the **Report Layouts** page.
    1. Choose a layout in the list that has the **Type** equal to **Word**.
    1. Select **Export Layout**.
-.
-Edit the Word layout:
+1. In Word, edit the Word layout:
    1. Open the Word layout file you downloaded.
    1. At the end of the document, insert a table with three columns and two rows like this: